Website Manager

 10, 11, 12

-(All 12-year-olds must play in BB Majors unless parent/legal guardian requests child to play in BB
+(All 12-year-olds must play in BB Majors unless parent/legal guardian requests child to play in BB Minors AAA or is deemed a safety risk by the Player Agent and waiver is approved by both SHLL and D10)

 Evaluation and Draft